TV and movie streaming services guide

 How do I stream video online?

-Streaming means watching in real time, whereas downloading stores the file on your computer for watching at a later time.
-Streaming services are also called 'subscription video on demand' (SVOD) services.
-Some platforms such as iTunes, Stan and Netflix allow you to stream and download content, meaning you can download select TV shows and movies to watch at a later date without using up your data each time you view them.
+Streaming means watching as you download, whereas "downloading" a video usually refers to permanently storing the file on your device for watching at a later time.
+Streaming services are also called "video on demand" (VOD) services, and generally come in two models: monthly subscription and buy/rent.
+Some platforms such as iTunes, Stan and Netflix allow you to both stream and download content, meaning you can download select TV shows and movies to watch at a later date without using up your data each time you view them, depending on what type of device you're downloading to.

 Online streaming services

-Pure streaming services require an internet-connected device such as a computer, tablet, smartphone or smart TV to watch shows.
-They charge a monthly subscription fee that increases based on the streaming resolution (SD, HD and 4K), and the number of devices that can simultaneously access the account.
-Most also let you download content for offline viewing, which expires after a brief period (e.g. 48 hours).
+Subscription streaming services require an internet-connected device such as a computer, tablet, smartphone or smart TV to watch shows.
+They charge a monthly fee that can increase based on the streaming resolution (SD, HD and 4K), and the number of devices that can simultaneously access the account.

-This list covers the key services available in Australia.
+This list covers the key subscription streaming services available in Australia.
 Each has its own pros, cons and (most importantly) exclusive programs and films.
-For a full breakdown of available content (original, syndicated and Australian), quality and ease of use, check out our TV streaming services test.

-- Foxtel Now: Like pay TV, Foxtel has a multi-tiered sub subscription model that limits content to certain packages (sport, movies etc).
-While it doesn't deliver the best value, it's the only service with extensive access to sport and popular HBO content in Australia, such as Game of Thrones, Veep and Silicon Valley.
+- Foxtel Now: Like pay TV, Foxtel has a multi-tiered subscription model that limits content to certain packages (sport, movies etc.).
+While it doesn't deliver the best value, it's the only service with extensive access to sport and popular HBO content in Australia, such as Game of Thrones and new episodes of Westworld.

-- Amazon Prime Video: Despite being around for a couple of years, Amazon Prime still feels like the new kid on the block that wants to play with the popular clique.
-To do this, Prime Video is throwing its weight (and billions of dollars), behind big budget original content such as The Grand Tour, American Gods and a new adaptation of Lord of the Rings (release date TBC).
+- Amazon Prime Video: Amazon is throwing its weight (and billions of dollars) behind big budget original content such as The Grand Tour and a new adaptation of Lord of the Rings (yet to be released).
 Syndicated content is fairly standard, with plenty of popular TV and Hollywood films, though the library is smaller than Netflix and Stan.
-Also, Prime Video costs a little less than its competitors.
+Also, Prime Video costs a little less than its competitors and offers a discounted price for the first six months.
+However, that price is in $US, so make sure you factor in the conversion to Australian dollars when planning your budget.

-- YouTube Red: This began life as an alternative for people that were happy to pay a monthly subscription fee to remove ads, with a few other features such as offline viewing and music streaming.
-Since then, the video giant has backed a bunch of original content only accessible with a red subscription.
-Free Google Play Music and Google Play Music subscribers get free access to YouTube Red when signed into the same account on YouTube and Google Play.
+- YouTube Red: This began life as an alternative for people that were happy to pay a monthly subscription fee to remove ads from YouTube, with a few other features such as offline viewing and music streaming.
+Since then, the video giant has backed a bunch of original content only accessible with a Red subscription.
+Google Play Music premium subscribers get free access to YouTube Red when signed into the same account on YouTube and Google Play.
+Recently it was announced that YouTube Red will be replaced by YouTube Premium, which is an almost identical service but comes with a higher price tag.

 How do I rent or buy video online?

-These options are a little different from streaming services.
-Instead of paying a monthly fee to access as much content as the company has to offer, you create a free account and pay for video-on-demand.
-Most offer different rates for SD, HD and 4K content, and TV shows are generally available on a per-episode, or whole season basis.
-Purchasing an entire season will generally save you a bit of cash.
+These options are a little different from subscription streaming services.
+Instead of paying a monthly fee to access as much content as the company has to offer, you create a free account and pay for videos-on-demand.
+Most offer different rates for SD and HD content, and TV shows are generally available for purchase, but not rental, on a per-episode, or whole season basis.

-If you rent content, it will expire after a single viewing, or a preset period of time such as 48 hours.
-Purchased content is added to your account for permanent streaming or downloading for offline viewing depending on the service.
+If you rent content, you get access to a movie for 30 days, but after you click play you only have 48 hours to watch it.
+Purchased content is added to your account for permanent streaming or downloading for offline viewing, depending on the service and the device you're using.

-- iTunes: has movies and TV shows that can be watched on a PC or Mac through the iTunes software, on an iOS device such as an iPad or iPhone, or on a TV with an Apple TV.
-New release TV shows cost around $3 per episode, while films range from $7 to $18 (rent/buy).
-It has a broad selection of big budget flicks, popular shows and smaller titles.
+- iTunes: Has movies and TV shows that can be watched on a PC or Mac through the iTunes software, on an iOS device such as an iPad or iPhone, or on a TV with an Apple TV.
+New release TV shows cost around $2–$3 per episode, while newer films range from $6 to $20 (rent/buy).
+It has a broad selection of big-budget flicks, popular shows and smaller titles.
+You can rent or buy movies, or buy TV shows, in SD or HD, with HD usually costing about $1 more.

-- Google: aimed at people using Android mobile devices and the Chromecast media streamer, although Google Play content can also be watched through a browser on a Mac or PC and the Chromecast iOS app.
+- Google Play Movies & TV: Aimed at people using Android mobile devices and the Chromecast media streamer, although Google Play content can also be watched through a browser on a Mac or PC and the Chromecast iOS app.
+You can rent or buy movies, or buy TV series and episodes; HD videos are usually $1 more than SD.
+When renting you have 30 days to begin watching your movie, and 48 hours to watch it after you click play.

 Which devices can stream video?

-- A smart TV or PVR (personal video recorder) can access free-to-air TV catch-up services and some streaming services such as Netflix.
-They will need to be connected to the internet through your home network.
+- Most smart TVs and some PVRs (personal video recorders) can access free-to-air TV catch-up services and some streaming services such as Netflix.
+They'll need to be connected to the internet through your home network.

-- Dongles: More or less the same as media streamers but in a much smaller package (the size of a couple of thumb drives).
+- Dongles: More or less the same as media streamers but in a much smaller package (generally the size of a couple of thumb drives).
 Though great space savers, they can compromise on some of the higher-end features in media streamers such as high-end audio outputs and 4K video.

 - Apple TV has its own app store.
-It's a hardware streaming device that plugs into a TV to play iTunes content and shows through streaming apps, and can also 'cast' content from an iPhone, iPad or Mac wirelessly to the TV.
+It's a hardware streaming device that plugs into a TV to play iTunes content and shows through streaming apps, and can also "cast" content from an iPhone, iPad or Mac wirelessly to the TV via Apple's Airplay feature.

 - Foxtel Now box can cast Foxtel Now content in HD from mobile devices (Android or iOS), or computers to the TV.
 It can also cast content from streaming platform Stan as well as free-to-air catch up TV services such as the ABC's iView.

-- Games consoles such as the Sony PlayStation 4, Xbox One and Nintendo WiiU have their own streaming services and can link to platforms such as Netflix, Quickflix and Foxtel Play.
+- Game consoles such as the Sony PlayStation 4 and Xbox One can link to platforms such as Netflix and Stan.

 - Desktop or laptop PC: you can access popular services such as Netflix, Stan and Amazon Prime Video on your computer, either via a web browser or as downloadable software.
 Most computers also include an HDMI out port, which you can plug into your TV, projector, monitor and so on.